 Energy Pricing- This section is different for each project type and is arguably the most important.
 It asks for detail about the current and future price of power for your project and is used as a direct input into our cashflow analysis of the project.
 If your project has a PPA and you are not being asked for a PPA rate, you have likely selected the wrong Project Type.

 Incentive Information - For many projects, available incentives play an important role in the value of a project.
-If your project has any revenue stream outside of energy sales (or savings, in a client-owned system), please indicate that in this section.
+If your project has any revenue stream outside of energy sales, please indicate that in this section.
 Notes:

 - If you find that the inputs provided do not allow you to properly represent the project's incentives, please use the Message section at the bottom to provide details about expected incentives.